 With so many different numbers and measurements on wheels, it can be a little confusing to understand.

-If you've been looking for new wheels for your vehicle, you've probably come across the term Offset quite often.
+If you've been looking for new wheels for your vehicle, you've probably come across the term Offset and Backspacing quite often.
 But what does it really mean and does it matter?
 We'll go over all of those questions and more.

 The second set of numbers listed is the width in inches, so a 22x12 -51mm would be a 12” wide wheel.
 The third set of numbers is where it gets tricky.
-That number is the offset of the wheel in mm.
-So a 22x12 -51mm would be a -51mm offset.
+That number is the offset of the wheel in millimeters.
+So a 22x12 -51mm would be a -51 millimeter offset.

 Does backspacing matter?
 Backspacing is similar to offset, but it changes where we measure from.
 We are still looking for the distance from the mounting surface of the wheel, but instead of measuring the centerline, it’s measured from the back edge of the mounting surface (hub).

-When you break it down, offset and backspacing aren't too difficult to understand but do play a big role in the way your wheels fit and how they look.
+When you break it down, offset and backspacing aren't too difficult to understand and play a big role in the way your wheels fit and how they look.

 If you head over to our homepage, you'll be able to enter the year, make, and model of your vehicle and find wheels that we recommend for your specific vehicle.
 This will make your wheel fitment decisions even easier!